ynput/OpenPype/website/docs/admin_settings.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-OpenPype stores all of its settings and configuration in the mongo database.
+OpenPype stores all of its settings and configuration in the database.
 To make the configuration as easy as possible we provide a robust GUI where you can access and change everything that is configurable

 **Settings** GUI can be started from the tray menu *Admin -> Studio Settings*.